|

 Mr President, I salute you!-

-Zitat von TheThordir
+Zitat Zitat von TheThordir Beitrag anzeigen

 Italians must be so proud of their president.
 In an age of darkness, intolerance and ignorance, Silvio Berlusconi fights for justice and acceptance, of respect and friendship towards Romanians.
 What mean people call an affair, is actually the act of love and tolerance Berlusconi shows for the poor Romanian women going to Italy to make ends meet.